• Latest

 1. Too Much Social Pressure

-Regarding social gatherings, we can all agree that the experience is only sometimes pleasant.
+We can all agree that the experience is only sometimes pleasant regarding social gatherings.
 Attending parties or other events may accompany too much social pressure and anxiety for many of us.

 For those who have difficulty interacting with others in a group setting, there is additional pressure to try to fit in and make conversation with strangers.